 Within the first decade Glycine pursued perfection in small size movements including 5 lignes.
 Glycine is the founder of baguette shape movement, registering a patent for it and was crowned with a chronometer grade movement in 1923 and 1926.

 Eugène Meylan, was a serial enterpreneur.
-After leaving Glycine in 1924 he created several different companies and co-operated with various watchmakers and industry specialists while always staying in touch with Glycine and its new owner.
+After leaving Glycine in 1924 he created several different companies and co-operated with various watchmakers and industry specialists while staying in touch with Glycine and its new owner, Fernand Engel.

 Below is a timeline of Eugène Meylan's business activities.
 The company created in 1926 'Fabrique de Sertissages Precis' was also known and labeled as 'Eugène Meylan, Le Chaux de Fonds'.
-This company was in the market for only 5 years, therefore timepieces with the dial mark 'Eugène Meylan, Le Chaux de Fonds' are pretty scarce.
-His activities continued with his ingenious invention in 1930, the 'EMSA Automatic', which was a game changer in the industry.
-Protecting patents and making commercial sense of inventions was a big challenge at that period.
+This company was in the market for only 5 years ( 1926-1931 ), therefore timepieces with the dial mark 'Eugène Meylan, Le Chaux de Fonds' are pretty scarce.
+His activities continued with his smart invention in 1930, the 'EMSA Automatic', which was a game changer in the industry.
+Protecting patents and making commercial sense of inventions was a big challenge back then.
 At least half a dozen of companies were working on different self-winding mechanisms while Harwood's hammer automatic style patent kept competition out of market until 1931.
 Once Harwood patent expired the self-winding mechanisms boomed.
 All and any kind of moving part - even if originally not moving parts - were designed to wind the watch.
-Think of the lugs, case-back, the whole case on rails, inside the case movement bumping forth and back on rails, ball bearing kind of movements, pendulum, you name it they tried it...The imagination and engineering in this period is fascinating.
+Think of the lugs, case-back, the whole case on rails, pendulums, seesaw cases, ball bearing kind of movements you name it they tried it...The imagination and engineering in this period is fascinating.
 However not all these early automatic mechanisms were commercially successful.
 I have prepared a separate page for early automatics, check it if it's in your interest.

 Back to Meylan and a glimpse into those times how complicated it was to protect patents and make business:

 In order to make a new beginning with his automatic module he bought a company called 'Chronomuri Watches SA' in 1930 and re-named it 'Automatic EMSA' .
-He tried to keep the manufacture while struggling to finance his manufacture and distribution.
-Soon he realizes that his income from Sertissages work and 'Bulle' clock representation doesn't bring money enough to mass produce this automatic watch and he searched for sponsors.
-Bulle clocks are based on the reaction between a permanent bar magnet and an electric coil, hence it is classified as an electromagnetic clock.
-The company was founded in 1914 in France.
+He tried to keep the manufacture while struggling to finance his production and distribution.
+Soon he realized that his income from Sertissages work and 'Bulle' clock representation doesn't bring money enough to mass produce this automatic watch and he searched for sponsors ( Bulle clocks are based on the reaction between a permanent bar magnet and an electric coil, hence it is classified as an electromagnetic clock.
+The company was founded in 1914 in France and Meylan was their distributor in Geneva ) .
 At this point he turned to Glycine for support.
 Fernand Engel, Glycine's owner, co-sponsored EMSA module manufacture with Georges Henry.
 Here is when it gets tricky, Henry has automatic mechanism gears patents registered on his name as inventor for different companies in the United States: Autorem ( Universal Watch Co.
 Pat.
 US1973898 in 1934 ) and Meyer Stuedeli ( later Roamer US2013386 in 1935 ).
 Read details at early automatic watches section: https://glycintennial.com/early-automatics

 Eugène Meylan was a true entrepreneur,some of his recorded ventures: